CodeNow/pheidi/README.md

 ## Flow

 Pheidi subscribed to the `instance.deployed` event (fired by API).
-Upon recieving this event Pheidi will try to
+Upon recieving this event Pheidi will try to:

  - deliver message to the Slack that context version was deployed to the instance
  - deliver message deploy message to the GitHub PR page that context version was deployed to the instance
+ - [COMING SOON] deliver @runnabot message on the GitHub PR page using PR comments that context version was deployed to the instacne